 Upload to an Ftp Server

-The most likely Publish target of Documentation Output is like a Web site and Documentation Monster lets you quickly upload content to an Ftp server Publish to Pdf:
+The most common Publish target of Documentation Output tends to be a Web site, and Documentation Monster lets you quickly upload content to an Ftp server via Publish to an Ftp Server:

 This dialog configures the Ftp settings to upload to the server.